mwb249/taxparcel-geoenrich/README.md

 Because Tax Parcel Geoenrich uses the ArcPy site package, it can only be run on a machine that has a licensed version of Esri ArcGIS Pro or ArcGIS Server (the back-end server software component of ArcGIS Enterprise) installed.
-The installation instructions are Windows centric, however, it is possible to run Tax Parcel GeoEnrich from a Linux machine with ArcGIS Server installed.
+The installation instructions are Windows centric, however, it is possible to run Tax Parcel GeoEnrich from a Linux machine that has ArcGIS Server installed.

 ### Download Tax Parcel Geoenrich
 Download and install [Git](https://git-scm.com/downloads).

 Use the Git command line interface (CLI) to download the latest release of Tax Parcel Geoenrich.
-To do this, open the Git CLI and change the working directory to the folder where Tax Parcel Geoenrich script will be stored.
+To do this, open the Git CLI and change the working directory to the folder where the Tax Parcel Geoenrich files will be stored.
 ```bash
 cd /c/Users/<user>/<python_scripts>
 ```